LearnEverything/acktueli/src/pages/docs/TIMING.md

 ## Passage of time
-The passage of time indicators usually have a logarythmic increase
+The passage of time `$intervals` usually have a logarithmic increase.

 . very short `$interval` / placeholder for visual purposes